There is so much to do in beautiful Noosa and here are just a few of our recommendations:*

 Breakfast & Coffee

-On the next block along from the Anchor is Lake Weyba Plaza, where you can find the famous Little Cove Coffee Co, a super cool café offering delicious treats, open from 6.30am.
+On the next block along from the Anchor Motel is Weyba Plaza, where you can find the famous Little Cove Coffee Co, a super cool café offering delicious treats, open from 6.30am.

-Next door is Jaspers Bakery, a good spot to enjoy a cooked breakfast on a budget, open from 6.00am.
+Next door is an excellent bakery; a good spot to enjoy a cooked breakfast on a budget, open from 6.00am.

 If you like your coffee served with a view then head down to Noosa River where you’ll find T Boats Jetty with their beautiful coffee hut, right on the water.